Electro-resonance/OpenGML/README.md

 ## Disclaimer
-Please be aware that OpenGML applications can cause stroboscopic visual displays.
+Please be aware that OpenGML applications can be used to generate stroboscopic visual displays.
-If you have any medical conditions especially relating to stroboscopic and/or flashing visual triggers, please consult with your doctor before using OpenGML.
+If you have any medical conditions especially relating to stroboscopic and/or flashing visual triggers, please consult with your doctor before using OpenGML for such purposes.